MariaAleja05/IndusStock/README.md

         +FechaRegistro: TEXT
     }

-    Proveedores <|-- Productos: has
+    Modificaciones <|-- Productos: has
 ```

-The database diagram presents two tables: Suppliers and Products, connected through the IdNit field.

-The Suppliers table contains essential information such as Name, PurchaseDate and RecordDate.
-This unique identifier allows each supplier to be linked to the products it supplies.
+The Modifications table contains essential information such as the modified product code, the quantity withdrawn and the date of withdrawal.
+This identifier allows each modification to be linked to the product to which it corresponds.

-The Products table, on the other hand, records details such as Code, Name, Measurement, Quantity, Price, ExpirationDate and RecordDate.
-Here, the IdNit field functions as a foreign key, associating each product with its corresponding supplier.
+On the other hand, the Products table records details such as code, name, measure, quantity, price, expiration date and registration date.
+Here, the Product_Code field acts as a foreign key that associates each modification with its corresponding product.

-The relationship between Suppliers and Products is of the “one-to-many” type, which means that a supplier can have several products associated with it.
-This is indicated in the diagram by an arrow connecting both tables through the IdNit field.
-This structure ensures that, for each registered supplier, multiple products can be managed and tracked in the database, allowing efficient inventory control and better traceability of supplies.
+The relationship between Products and Modifications is of the “one-to-many” type, meaning that a product can have several modifications associated with it.
+This is indicated in the diagram by an arrow connecting both tables through the Product_Code field.
+This structure allows to efficiently manage and track the modifications made to each product, improving inventory control and traceability of changes.

 # Development

 The project code is structured in the form of a package as follows: